 Setting up MagicFeatures' Call Blocker

 MagicFeatures is a plugin for magicJack, either adding new features or enhancing magicJack's features.
 Many readers will appreciate the call blocker it includes to prevent nuisance calls.
-MagicFeatures costs $19.95, but it's a one time expense; there is no additional monthly or annual fee.
+MagicFeatures costs $19.95, but it's a one time expense.
+There is no additional monthly or annual fee.
 Once installed, the plugin improves the features and call quality of magicJack.
 Check it out:

-To block specific phone numbers, go to the “Selective Call Rejection Table”, shown below.
+To block specific phone numbers, go to the “Selective Call Rejection Table”, shown to the right and below.
 Fill in the number you'd like blocked in the upper field, and click the “Add Specified Number” button.
 The number will appear in the lower field, and will no longer bother you.
 Note that you can use * as a wildcard to block all toll free numbers or all callers from a specific area code.
 For example, to block all callers in the 212 area code, put 212******* in the upper field and click the “Add Specified Number” button.
 No one in the 212 area code will be able to ring your phone after you've hit the “SAVE CHANGES” button.
 You can similarly block specific exchanges by specifying the area code and exchange, followed by four asterisks (417719****).
 Any caller in the 417-719 exchange will be refused by MagicFeatures.
 Beauty!

 To the best of my knowledge, there is no limit to how many phone numbers you can include in the lower box – I have accumulated more than a dozen numbers.
 There's also no limit to how you mix and match numbers.
 You could have all toll free numbers blocked, as well as 15 other specific numbers on your black list – in addition to blocking all anonymous callers.

-To have blocked numbers automatically disconnected, check the box shown below.
+To have blocked numbers automatically disconnected, check the box shown to the left.
 Anyone on your blocked callers list (“Selective Call Rejection Table”) will simply hear a busy signal.
 If you leave the box unchecked, the caller will be sent to voice mail.
 In either case, the caller won't even ring your phone.
 Note that this option applies to all blocked callers, whether anonymous callers, callers in a specific blocked area code, or individual blocked numbers.
 Just remember to click the “SAVE CHANGES” button before closing the MagicFeatures dashboard.

 You can also have MagicFeatures sound a Blocked Call Chime when a call is blocked.
 Put a check the box next to “Blocked Call Chime”, just above “Hangup Blocked Calls” in the picture above.
 Keep in mind that the option to block all callers (or send them to voice mail) applies to any blocked call – whether an anonymous caller, a selectively blocked number, or a group of numbers blocked using the “*” wildcard.
 If you have many numbers blocked, you may find this option is a bit of a pain – then just uncheck the box and let silence reign.